voteliquid/blog/_posts/_draft_2018-05-18-how-we-fix-politics.md

 This idea is gaining more and more traction:

 - See Jordan Greenhall's
-- See Jim Rutt's
+- See Jim Rutt's 1st essay
-- See Jim Rutt's
+- See Jim Rutt's 2nd essay
 - See Rohan Dixit's 'The Internet Party: How '
 - See Dominik Scheider's 'Liquid Democracy: True Democracy for the 21st Century'